berchoes/MapCompose/README.md

 * Dagger - Hilt is used for Dependenct Injection.
 Making the code cleaner, more testable and memory efficient.
 * Retrofit
 * Kotlin Coroutines & Flows
-* Compose Navigation for passing data between pages and managing backstacks.
+* Compose Navigation for page transactions, passing data between pages and managing backstacks.

 ## State in Jetpack Compose